SkyDev125/logseq/pages/IST___2___1___SO___Multi-Processing.md

 			- Other info is stored... (e.g. Parent process, priority, etc..)
 		- Operation
 			- Can create new Threads and Child Processes
-			- The operating system guarantee's an exact copy/snapshot of the memory of the parent when the process is created.
+			- Exact copy of Parent's memory (Ensured by the Operating System).
-				- This usually means that whenever a certain variable gets changed, either by the parent or the child, the variable is duplicated on-time.
+				- Usually means that whenever a certain variable gets changed, either by the parent or the child, the variable is duplicated on-time.
+Instead of the entire memory being copied which could be very resource intensive.
 		- States
 			- Zombie
 				- Occurs when the Process exits, making it no longer active, but still occupying a tiny portion of the memory with it's return status and PID for the parent to retrieve with wait().